nyeoWM/Parallel-Sensor-Simulation-Using-MPI/README.md

 # Wireless Sensor Network Simulation Using MPI and Open MP
-An Implementation and Analysis of a Wireless Sensor Network using Message Passing Interface and Open Multi Processing.
+Design, Implementation and Analysis of a Wireless Sensor Network using Message Passing Interface and Open Multi Processing.
 Further details and analysis in docs/Wireles-Sensor Network-Simulation-using-MPI-Report.pdf

 ## Implementation Description
 Base Station Runs in a constant loop until the user quits, periodically checking for messages from the sensors.